ouzifeng/CI_PP3_FISHING_TACKLE_MANAGEMENT_APPLICATION/README.md

 ## Target Audience

-ALthough this application has been designed for a specific online store, any store that uses Google Sheets to manage products can integrate this software.
+Although this application has been designed for a specific online store, any store that uses Google Sheets to manage products can integrate this software.
 However the sheets must be setup as so:

  **Sheet Name**   | **Column 1 Header**  | **Column 2 Header** | **Column 4 Header** | **Column 5 Header** |
 | --------------- | -------------------- | ------------------- | ------------------- | ------------------- |